 The second part, which is more Powell’s personal challenge to Gouldian contingency, argues that, next to bodies, minds and cognition are highly convergent evolutionary outcomes.
 Partially for the sake of brevity, and partially because the first half is such a bombshell, I will be glossing over this second half.
 It is no less interesting, though it is the tougher part of the book, dealing as it does with slippery concepts such as cognition and consciousness.

 Briefly, the starting point is the evolution of “image-forming sensory modalities”; a broad definition of vision that includes echo- and electrolocation.
 The ability of organisms to access real-time, detailed representations of their environment has been hailed by some as the kick-start for evolution, heralding the Cambrian explosion.
 It also led to the evolution of – borrowing and adapting the German term Umwelt from 19th-century biologist Jakob von Uexküll – Umweltian cognition and consciousness.
 Without going into the many subtleties Powell discusses here, this can be very coarsely defined as your “first-person portal on the world” (p.
 212).
-This also entails fascinating discussions of the evolutionary history of brains and neurons (more on this in my upcoming review of Metazoa), and behavioural evidence of sophisticated perception and cognition in invertebrates, specifically in cephalopods and insects.
+This also entails fascinating discussions of the evolutionary history of brains and neurons, and behavioural evidence of sophisticated perception and cognition in invertebrates, specifically in cephalopods and insects.

 Overall, I was very impressed with the depth and rigour of Contingency and Convergence.
 It provides the intellectual challenge and reward you would associate with this book series.
 Powell not only provides a valuable analysis of this debate but also challenges readers to engage better, both theoretically and empirically, with contingency and convergence in evolution.
 Without a doubt, this is a must-read for evolutionary biologists.